fabacab/wp-auto-image-grabber/readme.txt

 1. The WP-Auto Image Grabber plugin options.

 == Changelog ==

+= 0.3.1 =
+* Fix bug causing plugin to throw fatal error when remote document could not be parsed.

 = 0.3 =
 * New option to customize the remote main image search patterns.